-The next version of the Data Management Plan, D7.4, which is scheduled to be released on M18 and will be the first of the three in total revisions of the DMP, will include a much more detailed summary of the CIRCUIT datasets as the activities related to them and defining them will be much more advanced.
-The clear strategies that will be followed on how those datasets will be handled, classified and stored will also be described in greater detail in order to comply with the data protection policies established.
-In addition to that, an updated DPIA will potentially be included as this assessment will be continuously ongoing, following the corresponding developments in the project.
+The next version of the Data Management Plan, D7.5, which is scheduled to be released on M36, will include a much more detailed summary of the CIRCUIT datasets as the activities related to them and defining them will be much more advanced.
+The clear strategies that will be followed on how those datasets will be handled, classified and stored will also be described in greater detail to comply with the data protection policies established.
+In addition to that, an updated DPIA will potentially be included as this assessment will be continuously on-going, following the corresponding developments in the project.
 Along the cross-cutting to the project DPIA, the probable local DPIAs performed will be also presented.
 Finally, the data governance models and dashboards will be revisited and enhanced and any further updates to the Ethics manual and data privacy policy will be provided.